 Heather Cosens was the youngest daughter of Albert Olliver Cosens (1884-1975) and Angelina Leshley (1879-1973), and was born at East Preston Sussex in December 1919.
 She was a first cousin of Edward Forrester Reffell.

 Heather was killed in an air accident that involved one of the largest number of female service personnel fatalities in a single incident throughout the whole of the Second World War.
-Regrettably, because of this the incident was hushed and many relatives were not informed of the deaths until March of the following year.
+Regrettably, this incident was hushed up officially and many relatives were not informed until the March of the following year.
 The aircraft was taking part in operation DODGE; the transportation of troops back from overseas bases in North Africa and Italy using converted heavy bombers such as Avro Lancasters.
 Use of the same aircraft was made on the outward journey to return personnel returning from UK leave.

 Lancaster PA278 of 103 Squadron took off from RAF Connington for Italy at 00:30 on 4 October 1945 for Naples Italy, the passengers having assembled at RAF Glatton Huntingdonshire late the previous night.
 On board a crew of six and nineteen female passengers; consisting of two nurses and seventeen ATS personnel.
 The passengers sat in canvas folding seats in a numbered order for weight & balance reasons.
 No oxygen, heating or parachutes were provided for the passengers so this was going to be a very uncomfortable flight, not least of which was the requirement for the aircraft to fly at only 2,000′ due to the lack of oxygen facilities.
 Two Lancasters were involved in this flight with PA278 taking off first.